Allsport: 1980s

 The Allsport agency experienced tremendous growth throughout the 1980s, and in 1983 Tony Duffy moved to California to open the Allsport USA offices in Santa Monica.
 In 1985 he was joined by Mike Powell, the younger brother of Steve.
 David Cannon joined in 1982 as a general sport photographer specialising in football and golf.
 With Duffy working stateside, Bob Martin assumed the role of leading athletics photographer in Europe.
-Younger photographers such as Mike King, Simon Bruty, Gray Mortimore, David Leah, Jonathan Daniel and Pascal Rondeau continued to create stunning and thought-provoking sport images.
+Younger photographers such as Mike King, Simon Bruty,Chris Cole, Gray Mortimore, David Leah, Jonathan Daniel and Pascal Rondeau continued to create stunning and thought-provoking sport images.

 In 1988 Allsport was appointed as official photographer to the International Olympic Committee.
 The first book in the Visions of Sport series was published to celebrate 20 years of Allsport, and included all of the famous images shot by Allsport photographers in its first 20 years.

 1990s

 In 1998 Allsport was acquired by Getty Images.